javalabrep/springcloud-service-discovery/README.md

-# springclouddemo
+# springcloud-service-discovery

-Demo examples for Spring Cloud
+Demo examples whih demonstrate how to implemnt service dicovery using Spring Cloud and Apache Zookeeper